IVIVVV/MrRobot/README.md

 - Let's start by running an nmap using the command: nmap -sS -T4 <IP/url range>.
 In my case the ip range is 10.1.1.10-100 and the target's ip is 10.1.1.11.
-Hmmm port 23, 80, 443 are open.... looks like we got ourself a website, lets check it using a webroswer and... nothing seems to be helpful
+Hmmm port 23, 80, 443 are open.... looks like we got ourself a website, lets check it using a webrowser and... nothing seems to be helpful

 - We now know that its a website lets continue by doing a fuzz in my case im going to use nikto: nikto -h <10.1.1.11> or you can just use nmap -sV --script=http-enum <10.1.1.11>.
 + The result returned some paths to wordpress login pages, we will check that out later.
 BUT we can now have some hope for reverse shell!